instancio/instancio/website/docs/user-guide.md

 }
 ```
 !!! attention ""
-    <lnum>5</lnum> Instancio initialises a random seed value, for example `8276`.<br/>
+    <lnum>5</lnum> Instancio initialises a random seed value, for example, `8276`.<br/>
     <lnum>7</lnum> Uses seed value `8276`.<br/>
     <lnum>10</lnum> Uses the supplied seed value `123`.<br/>
     <lnum>13</lnum> Uses seed value `8276`.<br/>
     <lnum>15</lnum> Seed value `8276` goes out of scope.

 !!! note
     Even though `person1` and `person3` are created using the same seed value of `8276`, they are actually distinct objects, each containing different values.
-This is because the same instance of the random number generator is used througout the test method.
+This is because the same instance of the random number generator is used throughout the test method.

 ### Test Failure Reporting